The-ProxyFox-Group/Plural.kt/README.md

+# Plural.kt

-# A template for Kotlin using Gradle and JDK 17
+A PluralKit API wrapper for Kotlin

-## A Note On Licensing
-You are allowed to license this template under any and all licenses, without ristriction.